Libertarian Party (United States): Second and Fourth Amendment rights

-Foreign policy issues
+Foreign policy

 Libertarians generally prefer an attitude of mutual respect between all nations.
 Libertarians believe that free trade engenders positive international relationships.
 Libertarian candidates have promised to cut foreign aid and withdraw American troops from the Middle East and other areas throughout the world.
-It has also called for withdrawal from NATO.

 The Libertarian Party opposed the 2011 military intervention in Libya and LP Chair Mark Hinkle in a statement described the position of the Libertarian Party: "President Obama's decision to order military attacks on Libya is only surprising to those who actually think he deserved the Nobel Peace Prize.
 He has now ordered bombing strikes in six different countries, adding Libya to Afghanistan, Iraq, Pakistan, Somalia, and Yemen."

-Political status of Puerto Rico

-While the Libertarian Party has not taken an official stance on the political status of Puerto Rico, it did publish an article in which Bruce Majors—the party's 2012 candidate for the District of Columbia's at-large congressional district delegate election—expressed support to "put a referendum on the ballot" and "let residents decide whether they would like to be a state" and thereby give residents of Washington, D.C. and Puerto Rico greater control over their level of taxation.
+It has also called for withdrawal from NATO.
+In a statement on February 7, 2023, the party came out in support of the Rage Against the War Machine rally in Washington, D.C., and denounced American aid to Ukraine.

 Internal debates

-"Radicalism" vs. "pragmatism" debate
+As of 2024, notable caucuses within the party include the hard-line and paleolibertarian Mises Caucus, the traditionalist and more left-leaning Classical Liberal Caucus, and the Radical Caucus.